 Woodstock Bower SurgeryKimberworth RoadRotherham, S61 1AHTel: 01709 560005

-Antenatal clinics are run by the midwives on a Wednesday morning, and 1.30 and 2.30 p.m. on a Wednesday afternoon jointly by the midwives and the doctor.
+Antenatal clinics are run by the midwives on a Wednesday all day and Friday Afternoons jointly by the midwives and the doctor.
 If you are pregnant or you have any pregnancy related problems the Midwives will be happy to see you.
 An appointment can be made as usual at the Reception desk.

 Baby Clinics are held on a Tuesday between 11.30 and 1.00 p.m.
 These clinics are run by the Practice Nurses and a doctor.
 These Baby Clinics are for well babies only, for routine assessments and checks, and immunisations.
 If your baby is unwell please make an appointment to see a doctor in a normal surgery.

 The Diabetes appointments are run throughout the week by the Practice Nurses they are by appointment only and deals with the routine follow-up and review of patients with diabetes.
 Any diabetes related problems can be dealt with in this clinic

 Please make an appointment with the Practice Nurse who will be happy to discuss your travel vaccination requirements and arrange for your vaccinations.
 We are an approved Yellow Fever Vaccination Centre

 If you require advice or support from Social Services, please contact Rotherham MB Council direct on Rotherham 382121 and ask for Social Services.